-HONORS ENGLISH 10 (1 credit)

-Prerequisite: Students who complete Honors English 9 with an average of 85% or higher will automatically be eligible for enrollment in Honors English 10.
+HONORS ENGLISH 10 (1 credit) Prerequisite: Students who complete Honors English 9 with an average of 85% or higher will automatically be eligible for enrollment in Honors English 10.
 Students who complete English 9 with a cumulative average of 92% or better, and who are recommended by their teachers, are also eligible to enroll in Honors English 10.
 Note: Students must maintain an overall average of 85% throughout the year to remain in the course.
 Course Description: This writing intensive course provides students with the opportunity to examine the English 10 curriculum in a more in-depth, analytical fashion.
-The workload is rigorous, and the writing assignments are challenging, focusing on the CC Standards.
+The workload is rigorous, and the writing assignments are challenging, focusing on the ELA Standards.
 In order to receive credit for the course, students must successfully complete a research project.
+This is a full year course.
+ENGLISH 11 (1 credit) Prerequisite: Successful completion of English 10.